Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 Ally Whittaker, public relations manager for The Local Good

-9. Get started quickly
+9. Get started quickly and get professional assistance

 “When we first started, I really wasn’t sure how it would work for us.
 I’m not a professional marketer, and thought I would need a lot of training.
 But I decided to give it a try and was able to teach myself everything I needed to know.”